tomlson2/SkiSwap/README.md

 ## Simon-login
 I learned way more about cookies.
 I was unaware before that cookies could be used to track users.
 So When a user is logged in, the cookie is added.
 When a user makes a secure request, the cookie is checked.
 When the user logs out, the cookie is removed.
 I also learned about endpoints and how they work with the database to store and get credentials and update the authorization cookie.
 I also learned how the secureApiRouter works by adding middleware function that checks if the authorization cookie is valid before passing the requres to the endpoints

+## Simon-Websocket
+I learned that the core feature of WebSocket is that it is fully duplexed.
+Meaning that after the initial connection is made from a client, using vanilla HTTP, and then upgraded by the server to a WebSocket connection, the relationship changes to a peer to peer connection where either party can efficiently send data at any time.
+I also found it interesting that WebSocket connections are still only between two parties.
+So if you want to facilitate a conversation between a group of users the server must act as the intermediary.
+Each peer first connects to the server, and then the server forwards messages amongst the peers.

 ## Simon-react
 I learned the steps to convert simon to a react application 1 Reorganize Simon